Kolkata West Bengal India

 What to See

-The Victoria Memorial is the dominant landmark: a marble-domed building completed in 1921, modelled loosely on the Taj Mahal with European Baroque elements, sitting in extensive gardens just south of the Maidan.
-The museum inside covers the British period in India with colonial artefacts, paintings, and documents.
-It is both impressive and uncomfortable in the way that good colonial museums should be.
-Entry costs around ₹30 for Indian citizens, ₹500 for foreign visitors.
+The Victoria Memorial, completed in 1921 and sitting in gardens just south of the Maidan, is a marble-domed structure that is part Taj Mahal in proportion and part European Baroque in detail.
+The museum inside covers British India with colonial artefacts, paintings, and documents – simultaneously impressive and uncomfortable in the way honest colonial museums should be.
+Entry costs around INR 500 for foreign visitors.

-The Indian Museum on Sudder Street is the oldest museum in India (founded 1814), with a collection that ranges from Egyptian mummies to Gandharan sculpture to natural history.
-It is vast, poorly lit in places, and genuinely remarkable.
-Allow at least two hours.
+The Indian Museum on Sudder Street was founded in 1814, making it the oldest museum in India.
+The collection runs from Gandharan sculpture to Egyptian mummies to natural history.
+It is vast, imperfectly lit in places, and genuinely remarkable.

 Food

-Bengali cuisine is arguably the most complex and technically demanding in India, and Kolkata is the obvious place to eat it properly.
-Fish is central: hilsa (ilish) in mustard sauce is the signature dish, available at restaurants throughout the city from October through February when the fish is in season.
-Kosha mangsho, slow-cooked goat in a deeply reduced sauce, is the other landmark dish.
+Bengali cuisine is technically complex and largely misrepresented outside Bengal.
+Fish is central: hilsa (ilish) in mustard sauce is the signature dish, available October through February when the fish is in season.
+Kosha mangsho, slow-cooked goat in a deeply reduced sauce, is the other benchmark dish.